charlypoirier/conway-rs/README.md

-# Conway's game of life
+# Conway's game of life in Rust

+The goal of this simple project is for me to start learning the basics of the Rust programming language.